craftcms/docs/docs/5.x/reference/element-types/entries.md

 - What [entry types](#entry-types) are available in the section;
 - How many authors can be associated with each entry;

-If your project has multiple [sites](../../system/sites.md), your Section can define these additional settings:
+If your project has multiple [sites](../../system/sites.md), your section can define these additional settings:

 - Which sites entries in the section should target;
-- Which sites are enabled by default when creating new entries;
+- Which sites entries are created in, by default;

 To create a new section, go to **Settings** → **Sections** and choose **New Section**.